 Reef Advisory Committees

-A key role for the RACs is to advise the GBRMPA in relation to actions that can be taken to address the risks to the Great Barrier Reef Marine Park identified in the Great Barrier Reef Outlook Report 2009.
+A key role for the Reef Advisory Committees is to advise GBRMPA on actions that can be taken to address the risks to the Great Barrier Reef Marine Park that are identified in the Great Barrier Reef Region Strategic Assessment Report, the Great Barrier Reef Region Program Report, and the 2014 Great Barrier Reef Outlook Report.

-Generally, each of the RACs will meet two to three times each year on dates confirmed by the committees at the end of each preceding meeting.
-Meetings are generally held in Townsville.
+Each Reef Advisory Committee meets two to three times during a financial year, on dates confirmed by the committees at the end of each preceding meeting.
+Meetings are generally held in Townsville, north Queensland.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.